By News Team

 5) Discount all tie bets: For strategic purposes, treat every tie bet as if it never happened.
 A tie bet is simply a drawn game without a winner or a loser, so don’t include it in your bank-win/ player-win calculations.

-6) Practise good stake management: Though baccarat has an advantageous house edge, its win/lose ratio makes it a coin flip.
+6) Practice good stake management: Though baccarat has an advantageous house edge, its win/lose ratio makes it a coin flip.
 So look to follow bank streaks as suggested, but always monitor your outlay.
 Staking 10 units for each wager with a limit of 200 units per session (followed by a complete break) is a wise schedule to follow.